hasan-bro-coder/commit-canvas/README.md

 3.  **Create a new GitHub repository via GitHub UI or CLI for the pattern**:

-4. Prepare the repo folder: Inside the project, there is a `repo` directory.
-Go inside and initialize git:

-        cd repo
-        git init
-        cd ..

-5. Start the server:
+4. Start the server:

         node main.js

+5. Wait for all commits to finish (depends on your pattern size).
 6. Open the browser interface: `http://localhost:3000`, draw your pattern, choose the year, and click **Send**.
-7. Wait for all commits to finish (depends on your pattern size).
-8. Push commits to GitHub:
+7. Push commits to GitHub:

         cd repo
         git remote add origin <your-repo-url>